ethancommitpush/redis-cache-flathash/README.md

 # redis-cache-flathash
 Utilities for using Spring Cache and Spring Data Redis with the feature to store object into Redis with a flat hash form.
+This is a derivative work of [Spring Data Reids](https://github.com/spring-projects/spring-data-redis)

 Usage: See the [example](https://github.com/ethancommitpush/redis-cache-flathash/tree/master/example) directory for configure